 Creating a Bootable Kali USB Drive on macOS/OS X (DD)

 macOS/OS X is based on UNIX, so creating a bootable Kali Linux USB drive in an macOS/OS X environment is similar to doing it on Linux.
 Once you’ve downloaded and verified your chosen Kali ISO file, you use

-dd to copy it over to your USB stick.
+dd to copy it over to your USB drive.
 If you would prefer to use Etcher, then follow the same directions as a Windows user.
 Note that the USB drive will have a path similar to /dev/disk2.

 WARNING: Although the process of imaging Kali on a USB drive is very easy, you can just as easily overwrite a disk drive you didn’t intend to with dd if you do not understand what you are doing, or if you specify an incorrect output path.
 Double-check what you’re doing before you do it, it’ll be too late afterwards.